grimme-lab/dxtb/docs/source/01_quickstart/getting_started.rst

 The main object of *dxtb* is the :class:`~dxtb.Calculator` class, which is used to perform calculations on a given system.

+Note that all quantities are in atomic units.

 Creating a Calculator
 ---------------------